Harbourside Market: Explore Wellington’s Essential Waterfront Market

-- The Harbourside Market operates every Sunday, offering a vibrant atmosphere with around 25,000 visitors celebrating local culture and cuisine.
+• The Harbourside Market operates every Sunday, creating a lively space to celebrate Wellington’s local culture and culinary diversity.

-- Located at Cable St and Barnett St, the market is easily accessible via public transport, walking, and car.
+• Located at the corner of Cable Street and Barnett Street, it’s easily reachable by public transport, walking, or car.

-- Seasonal hours allow for a unique shopping experience, with winter hours from 7:30 AM to 1 PM and summer hours extending to 2 PM.
+• Seasonal hours enhance the experience, with winter hours from 7:30 AM to 1 PM and summer hours extending to 2 PM.

 Location and Accessibility

-With its prime location and ample transportation options, Harbourside Market is an inviting destination for all visitors to Wellington.
+With its prime waterfront location and diverse transport options, the Harbourside Market stands out as an inclusive and inviting destination for anyone visiting Wellington.

 History and Legacy